sdonohoo/forecasting/energy_load/problem1/README.md

 # 2. Instructions to run benchmarks

 1. Steps to configure machine
+   You can start with an Ubuntu 16.04 machine (12 CPUs, 2 x K80 GPUs, 112GB RAM, 680GB disk) or
+   an [Azure Linux Deep Learning Virtual Machine (DLVM)](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.linux-data-science-vm-ubuntu) with Standard NC12 instance.
+The DLVM will have Docker and NVIDIA driver automatically installed.

+2. Clone the Github repo to your machine

-2. Download and preprocess the data using the following commands
+3. Download and preprocess the data using the following commands

     ```bash
     # from the TSPerf root directory